East Bay Vivarium

-The East Bay Vivarium is a shop located in Berkeley, California in the United States.
-The store is more than forty years old, the oldest and largest store of its kind in the United States.
+The East Bay Vivarium is a shop located in Berkeley, California, in the United States.
+The store is more than fifty years old, and is the oldest and largest store of its kind in the United States.
 It sells snakes, lizards, various other reptiles and amphibians, as well as the supplies to maintain and care for them.
 The store is open to reptile enthusiasts, hobbyists, and the general public.
 The store has been deemed a "must-see" by Disney family and the "strangest attraction" in Berkeley by The New York Times.